martineberlein/avicenna/README.md

 This repo contains the code to execute, develop and test our debugging prototype **Avicenna**.

+**Avicenna** is a debugging tool designed to automatically determine the causes and conditions of program failures.
+It leverages both generative and predictive models to satisfy constraints over grammar elements and detect relations of input elements.
+Our tool uses the [ISLa](https://github.com/rindPHI/isla) specification language to express complex failure circumstances as predicates over input elements.
+**Avicenna** learns input properties that are common across failing inputs and employs a feedback loop to refine the current debugging diagnoses by systematic experimentation.
+The result is crisp and precise diagnoses that closely match those determined by human experts, offering a significant advancement in the realm of automated debugging.

 ## Quickstart

 To demonstrate Avicenna's capabilities, we'll walk through a simple example using a program we call **The Calculator**.